AI-Protocol-Official/Documentation/guides/governance.md

 ```
 Error 550: Interaction nuances are refined to uphold our community standards.
-Error 551: Guides the DPT creation process to ensure content integrity.
+Error 551: Guides the ALI Agent creation process to ensure content integrity.
 Error 552: Curates Dream content to maintain harmony with community values.
 Error 553: Shapes Avatar Images to reflect our shared respect and creativity.
 Error 554: Oversees Dream Cover Image creation to align with our collective ethos.
 Error 555: Guides Background Image creation for Dreams, ensuring a positive space.
 Error 556: Assists in crafting Creator Bios that welcome and inspire.
-Error 557: Manages DPT Profile adjustments to resonate with our guidelines.
+Error 557: Manages ALI Agent Profile adjustments to resonate with our guidelines.
 Error 558: Curates Dream updates to foster a safe and inspiring environment.
 ```

 ## How to Implement Errors ##

-### Reporting and Handling of Problematic DPTs ###
+### Reporting and Handling of Problematic ALI Agents ###

-Users can report problematic DPTs through the platform's reporting system.
-In cases where a DPT violates the Terms of Service, it may be removed from the dApp, but it will remain as an NFT in the owner's wallet.
-Keyholders of removed DPTs can still trade their keys as outlined in the AI Protocol Gitbook.
+Users can report problematic ALI Agents through the platform's reporting system.
+In cases where an ALI Agent violates the Terms of
+Service, it may be removed from the dApp, but it will remain as an NFT in the owner's wallet.
+Keyholders of removed ALI Agents can still trade their keys as outlined in the AI Protocol Gitbook.

 ## Conclusion ##